 The Governance Committee is entrusted with the responsibility of overseeing the Corporation's approach to talent management and succession planning for senior executive roles.
 The Governance Committee receives reports on the development of senior executives, updates on the talent management plans across the organization and performance evaluation processes, which are designed to improve individual leadership and management skills.
 The succession planning process includes an annual review of each senior executive position and the performance of the incumbent.
-Effective in May 2021, Sarah Davis retired from her role as President of the Corporation and Darren Myers ceased his position as Chief Financial Officer of the Corporation.
-Upon Ms. Davis' retirement, Galen G. Weston assumed the role of President and was appointed Chairman and President of the Corporation.
-Richard Dufresne assumed the role of Chief Financial Officer of the Corporation effective following Mr. Myers' departure.
-Effective concurrently, Robert Sawyer joined the Corporation as its Chief Operating Officer, with responsibility for the Corporation's day-to-day business performance.
-Such transitions were reviewed, approved and overseen by the Governance Committee.

-As a result of Messrs.
-Weston's and Dufresne's respective appointments to the offices of Chairman and President and Chief Financial Officer of the Corporation, the Governance Committee reviewed management's proposed cost split for Messrs.
+The Governance Committee reviewed management's proposed cost split for Messrs.
 Weston and Dufresne between the Corporation and Weston, given that they are officers of both companies.
-The Governance Committee approved that the Corporation would pay 70% of Mr. Weston's compensation, with the remaining 30% payable by Weston, and that the Corporation would pay 80% of Mr. Dufresne's compensation, with the remaining 20% payable by Weston.
+The Governance Committee approved that the Corporation would pay 70% of Mr. Weston's compensation, with the remaining 30% payable by Weston, and that the Corporation would pay 80% of Mr. Dufresne's compensation, with the remaining 20% payable by Weston, which is consistent with the cost split approved in 2021.